louib/dotfiles/README.md

 ![Shellcheck job status](https://github.com/louib/dotfiles/workflows/shellcheck/badge.svg)

 Configuration files for my main systems.
 This is currently composed of:
-* Nix flakes for applications that require special treatment
+* Nix flakes for applications that require special treatment or that are not in `nixpkgs`
 * Some Lua for my NeoVim config
 * Bash scripts to tie it all together